sumanbhattarai/JAVA/OOP/Dynamic Method Dispatch/Readme.md

+# Dynamic Method Dispatch

+- Runtime polymorphism or Dynamic Method Dispatch is a process in which a call to an overridden method is resolved at runtime rather than compile-time.

-How JAVA implements run - time polymorphism ?
+# How JAVA implements run - time polymorphism ?

 - Overridden method allow java to support run-time polymorphism .